pimvanpelt/vpp-snmp-agent/README.md

 # Support

-Limnited support is offered on this codebase: GitHub issues can be filed for issues with the design or implementation (eg. bugs, feature requests), but no _user_ support can be given.
+Limited support is offered on this codebase: GitHub issues may be filed for issues with the _design or implementation_ (eg. bugs, feature requests), but _user_ support can not be given.
 Put simply, this repo accepts only bugreports with the code, not with its use.
-See the LICENSE for rationale.
+See the LICENSE for clarity.

 Issues with the codebase that are well researched ([this article](https://marker.io/blog/how-to-write-bug-report) gives a good example of the expectation), preferably pointing at the location where the problem occurred, and if possible proposing a fix, are most welcome.

-Requests that are not discussing problems with the software itself, notably enduser support requests, will not be handled unless they clearly demonstrate a bug and propose workarounds or fixes.
+Requests that don't discuss problems with the software itself, notably enduser support requests, will not be handled unless they clearly demonstrate a bug and propose workarounds or fixes.
 Paid support can be obtained on hourly commission.
-Reach out to IPng Networks (sales@ipng.ch) to discuss rates.
+Reach out to IPng Networks GmbH (sales@ipng.ch) to discuss rates.